Some interesting articles about Steadicams

 Q: What was the make and model of the Steadicam which you hired (used by Vasquez and Drake), how many did you hire, and did you hire directly to the production?

 JW: They were Cinema Products Mk III arms and vests.
-I hired them directly
+I hired them

 placed the gun on the arm...they ended up having to put more weight on